vatch123/AppCoding/README.md

-# Application Layer Coding
+# Application Layer Coding for Delay and Feedback Constraints Scenarios

+#### This repository is not being actively maintained but most of the functionality of [[1]](#1) has been implemented.
+The entire code was ported in MATLAB for further experiments which would be released shortly.

-The current state of the repository emulates the work of ICC paper.
+The current state of the repository emulates the work of the paper [[1]](#1).

 The entire code is written in python with `matplotlib` as the only dependency.